kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 A private key is used for authentication and encryption.
 It allows unlocking and accessing the Kin blockchain account it belongs to.
 As such, it should be stored securely by the user.
 To be processed by the blockchain, any transactions on a blockchain account have to be signed with its private key (without actually disclosing it).

-## Production Environment
+## Production Environment (Mainnet)

 The Production environment is the public blockchain where all public transactions happen.
-The environment is never reset.
+In the actual SDKs we refer to this as "Mainnet".

+## Retrieving a Kin Account

+Retreiving a Kin Account is the process of using the [Kin Client](/terms-and-concepts#kin-client) to search and retrieve any account stored on the clients phone.
+If one exists, then you can use it to perform blockchain actions on behalf of the user.
+If one does not exist then you will need to [Create An Account](/terms-and-concepts#creating-an-account).

+## Sending A [payment] Transaction

+Sending a payment transaction happens when a user [spends]([transaction](/terms-and-concepts#spend) Kin.
+This can either be a a payment to another user (p2p) or a payment to the app itself (purchasing digital goods or content.
+These are done in the same way, and the only difference is the public address on the receiving end.
+Regardless of who is being paid, there are two ways to do this.
+You can send a whitelisted or non-whitelisted payment transaction.
+A non-whitelisted payment does not require the transaction to be sent to the server and can be sent directly from the client app and must pay a fee.
+A whitelisted transaction is build on the client, sent to the server to be [whitelisted](/terms-and-concepts#whitelisting) by the developers [operation account](/terms-and-concepts#operation-account), returned to the client and then sent off to the blockchain.

 ## Spend

-The concept of a spend is when a user sends a payment transaction to either another user account (p2p) or sends a payment transaction to the developer’s Operational Account (purchasing digital good or content).
+The concept of a spend is when a user sends a payment [transaction](/terms-and-concepts#transaction) to either another user account (p2p) or to the developer’s [Operational Account](/terms-and-concepts#operational-account) (purchasing digital good or content).

-## Test Environment
+## Test Environment (Testnet)

 The Test environment is where developers can test their integration of Kin, create accounts freely and execute transactions.
 This environment might be reset at times.
-In the actual SDKs we refer to this as "testnet".
+In the actual SDKs we refer to this as "Testnet".

 ## Transaction